mdbridge/click-by-voice/doc/activating_hints.md

 first element that is a both a button and of class `go`.
 Here, the CSS selector is enclosed in `${` and `}`.
 CBV will attempt to activate the first element on the page satisfying the CSS selector.

+If CBV can't find an element matching the given hint specification, the activation command does nothing.